parryd4/module-five-requirements-web-040317/README.md

 ### Final Project

 You will focus on a final project that reinforces the material covered in the course.
-You can choose to work either in a solo project or in pairs to accomplish project requirements.
-If you choose to work in a pair, the pair will be assigned.
+You will be working on this project solo - this is a great chance for you to develop your learning.

 #### Project requirements